iyedben/iyedben/README.md

 ## 🧑‍💻 About Me

-I am currently a second-year engineering student specializing in **Information Systems and Network Security** at Tek-up University (Tunisia).
+I am currently a second-year engineering student specializing in **Information Systems and Network Security** at Tek-up University.
 I hold a Bachelor's degree in **Networks and Information Systems**.

 I have hands-on experience in: